Leather Panels, Ears & Trunks

 Harvesting Elephant Hides Legally

 The source of all African elephant skins come from culls once the elephant heard reaches destructive numbers to African tribes and nature.
 It’s very similar to our deer season in the United States.
-Without culling often viewed as unethical many African tribes would loose their homes and possibly become trampled to death.
+Without culling, African tribes would loose their homes and possibly become trampled to death.
 Designers, manufactures, and leather enthusiasts should not feel emotional or have guilt for using this leather as we are not creating a demand rather using a by product.
 We deal with reputable international partners who abide by all regulations and we never sell poached hides.

 Working with Elephant Leather

-Popular Elephant leather; panel measure twice cut onceuses for elephant skin leather include boots and shoes, custom car interiors, jackets, and all upholstery applications.
-We have customers making everything from golf bags to bracelets with this exotic material.
+Popular uses for elephant skin leather include boots and shoes, custom car interiors, jackets, and all upholstery applications.
+Our customers have made everything from golf bags to bracelets with this exotic material.
 If you’ve never worked with elephant before, note that there are many different grains available and the deeper grain require a much thicker skin.
 Rojé delivers the highest quality and deepest-grained elephant skins available anywhere.